sink808/vue-chatroom/README.md

 deploy to Heroku
 [Demo](https://heimerchatroom.herokuapp.com/#/)

-Using VueJs for framework and socket.io for binding web socket API.<br />
+Using VueJs for framework, bootstrap for style and socket.io for binding web socket API.<br />
 Just a simple front end demo that instant messaging and chat.<br />
 Without using SQL and data would be clean up after reloading page.<br />